Aditya-crypto/Software-Engineering-project/Design_Documentation.md

        Checkpoint 9: raise a alert message if number of people crossed the set threshold
 ## Proposed Solution :

+Covid-19 is in high demand right now,so our model will be over it in such a way that cameras are installed at different places and these cameras will store the data of that place and put the stored data on the server.
+The image obtained from the webcamera server will be processed using Machine learning tools and the number of people at any point at any location will be obtained.
+The  data of the server of these different places will be sent to the server of a nearest police station,so that police will find out how many people are standing in the crowd.
+If the number of people is more than the given threshold the police will act on them.

+Our model will have the most important role of the distributed system.

+ In a distributed system, the following things happen:

+ -> All servers ,software and hardware components are located remotely.they coordinate and communicate with each other by passing the messages.

+ ->Resource sharing is the most important aspect of a distributed system. resources are managed by the servers and clients uses these resources.

   ### The second part of this project is how to extract the images from webcam and store the image in database with webcam location: